 Clustering is the process of using machine learning and algorithms to identify how different types of data are related and creating new segments based on those relationships.
 Clustering finds the relationship between data points so they can be segmented.

-In the following mockup of a cluster model for my black dress customers we see that many of the women purchased a dress in the first two months of the year and were in their early twenties (My fictional analyst couldn't figure out the why.
+In the following mock-up of a cluster model for my black-dress customers, we see that many of the women purchased a dress in the first two months of the year and were in their early twenties.
+(My fictional analyst couldn't figure out why.
 I'm very disappointed.)

 I used three dimensions here.
 All these customers actually bought a dress.
-Acquia Customer Data Platform looks at hundreds of dimensions.
+[Acquia Customer Data Platform (CDP) looks at hundreds of dimensions.]

 Clustering the data helped me discover a new segment of customers and their buying behavior.
-The Customer Data Platform applies clustering models and hundreds of others like these to hundreds of data sets to predict a customer’s likelihood to buy.
+The CDP applies clustering models and hundreds of others like these to hundreds of data sets to predict a customer’s likelihood to buy.

 For more ways marketers can use a customer data platform to organize and activate their data, check out our e-book.